-• The amount and duration of the PFC will not result in revenue that exceeds the amount necessary to finance the specific project.

-- Each project approved at a \$3 or lower level meets at least one of the objectives set forth in 14 CFR §158.15(a) (as set forth in the individual project determinations); is eligible in accordance with §158.15(b) (as set forth in the individual project determinations); and is adequately justified in accordance with §158.15(c) and paragraph 4-8 of FAA Order 5500.1, Passenger Facility Charge (August 9, 2001) (as set forth in the individual project determinations). - Each project approved for collection at a PFC level above \$3, meets the requirements of 14 CFR §158.17(a) (2).
+- The amount and duration of the PFC will not result in revenue that exceeds the amount necessary to finance the specific project. - Each project approved at a PFC level above \$3, meets the requirements of 14 CFR §158.17(a) (2).
 The FAA has reviewed the City's funding proposals for each project.
+For each project, the FAA has determined that the Airport Improvement Program (AIP) funds are not expected to be available to fund the project in whole or in part. - Each project approved at a PFC level above \$3.00 will make a significant contribution in accordance with §158.17(b) (as set forth in the individual project determinations); meets at least one of the objectives set forth in §158.15(a); is eligible in accordance with §158.15(b) (as set forth in the individual project determinations); and is adequately justified in accordance with §158.15(c) and paragraph 4-8 of FAA Order 5500.1, Passenger Facility Charge (August 9, 2001). - For those surface transportation or terminal projects approved for collection at a PFC level above \$3, the requirements of §158.17(a)(3) have been met.
+For each such project approved in this Final Agency Decision, the FAA has determined that the public agency has made adequate provisions for financing the airside needs at the airport including runways, taxiways, aprons, and aircraft gates.

-For each project, the FAA has determined that the Airport Improvement Program (AIP) funds are not expected to be available to fund the project in whole or in part. - The collection process, including a request by the public agency not to require a class or classes of carrier to collect PFC, is reasonable, not arbitrary, nondiscriminatory, and otherwise in compliance with the law. - The public agency has not been found to be in violation of §9304(e) or §9307 of the Airport Noise and Capacity Act (ANCA) of 1990 (since codified at 49 U.S.C.
-47524 and 47526). - The project-related requirements, concerning approval of the airport layout plan (ALP) and completion of airspace studies have been met. - Environmental requirements (14 CFR §158.29(b) (1) (iv)) have been completed and are discussed under a separate heading below.
+- The collection process, including a request by the public agency not to require a class or classes of carrier to collect PFC, is reasonable, not arbitrary, nondiscriminatory, and otherwise in compliance with the law. - The public agency has not been found to be in violation of §9304(e) or §9307 of the Airport Noise and Capacity Act (ANCA) of 1990 (since codified at 49 U.S.C.
+47524 and 47526). - The project-related requirements, concerning approval of the airport layout plan (ALP) and completion of airspace studies, have been met. - Environmental requirements (14 CFR §158.29(b) (1) (iv)) have been completed and are discussed under a separate heading below. - The total approved net PFC revenue includes debt service and financing costs of PFC approved projects.
+Any PFC revenue collected in excess of debt servicing requirements shall be used for approved projects or retirement of outstanding PFC-financing costs.

-Projects Approved for Authority to Impose and Use the PFC at ORD at a \$4.50 Level
+Projects Approved for Authority to Use the PFC at ORD at a \$4.50 Level